 Part of me can’t believe I am actually writing this blog series because I’m still very much in the middle of my story.
 Telling the story from the middle feels a little risky.
 But I’m also glad to be able to share from a real place.
 Not from a place of looking back, having forgotten what being single is really like, but from in the middle.

 This week I want to address head on a few of the lies we can fall for as singles.
 Sometimes the people around us perpetuate these lies, but often we are secretly the worst perpetrators.
-Let’s stop letting these sneaky deceptions hang around and kick them out once and for all!
+Let’s stop letting these sneaky deceptions mess with us!

 Lie #1: Romantic relationships are a reward for good behavior.